kyzman/wb-test-bot1/README.md

-# TG-bot
+# Telegram-wildberries-bot
-Base (default) template for Telegram-bot based on aiogram 3.x
+Telegram-bot based on aiogram 3.x for fetch info from Wildberries product cards.